Thinking of a Health & Safety Audit?

-Put simply, a safety audit is a process that checks your compliance with Health & Safety regulations as well as the effectiveness of your safety arrangements.
+That sounds complex, but put simply a safety audit is a process that checks your compliance with Health & Safety regulations.
+It also looks at how effective you are at practicing what you preach.
 Safety audits, then, are kind of like financial audits – they evaluate compliance and performance.

 Safety audits generally look to:

-- assess whether current safety processes and procedures comply with the law
+- Assess whether current safety processes and procedures follow the law

 There are two ways to audit your organisation – you can use an external auditor or you can audit yourself internally.